BonoboPLC/lojjo_wiki/administration/games.md

 ### Tile Background & Color

-The tile background, shown as the checkered pattern is placed behind all elements and fills the entire tile.
+The tile background, shown as the checkered pattern, is placed behind all elements and fills the entire tile.

-The tile color, shown Red in this example, can be customized to match your logo and tile.
+The tile color, set to red in this example, can be customized to match your logo and tile.

 ![Tile Bg](/uploads/tile-bg.png "Tile Bg")